Kartikeya-IYER/notably/README.md

 # notably
-PoC in Go/golang of a RESTful backend API for a simple multi-user note-taking app
+Go (Golang) Proof-of-Concept of a RESTful backend API for a very simple multi-user note-taking app

 -------------------------------------------